May 12, 2026

 📊 A thought-provoking statistic

 According to available studies, more than 80% of workplace accidents involve a behavioral or organizational factor.
-Procedures alone do not prevent accidents—it is everyday behaviors that do.
+Procedures alone do not prevent accidents; it is everyday behaviors that do.
 A strong safety culture can reduce the accident frequency rate by 50 to 70%.

-accidents often involve a behavioral factor
+• >80% of accidents involve a behavioral factor

-reducing TF with a strong safety culture
+• A 50–70% reduction in turnover with a strong safety culture

-Target deadline for completing safety CAPAs
+• 30-day target deadline for closing safety CAPAs

 The 4 pillars of a strong safety culture

-A strong safety culture cannot be imposed—it is built on four complementary pillars, each of which can be measured and managed with the right tools.
+A strong safety culture cannot be imposed; it is built on four complementary pillars, each of which can be measured and managed with the right tools.

 PillarDescriptionSign of maturity